BlenderKit/final_topology_private/README.md

 - **Shape Freeze** - Enables to change topology of Subdivision surface model while keeping the resulting shape as same as possible.
 (TODO)

 ##Advanced version features:
 - **Constraints** - Edit mode constraints that work together with the subdivision surface snapping.
-By now snapping to plane.
-Main difference compared to various shrinwrap modifier tricks is that all constraints get evaluated in a loop together with the subdivision surface snapping, so all conditions get optimized.
+Main difference compared to various shrinkwrap modifier tricks is that all constraints get evaluated in a loop together with the subdivision surface snapping, so all conditions get optimized.
+  - **Plane constraint** snaps verts to a plane, has a fixed version where user can specify coordinates.
+  - **Curve constraint** - Experimental constraint that allows to snap to curve during the loop, including inverse subdivision functionality.
 - **Loop align to normal plane** - takes a loop and aligns it to a plane that is aligned with it's normals directions.
 - **Loop slide optimize** - balances angles that there are between edges of a loop
 - **Flatten selection** - simple flatten to median plane operator (Similar to looptools)